-The proposed code changes would apply to all businesses operating in California, regardless of whether the business is located inside or outside of the state.
-10 Therefore, the Statewide CASE Team does not anticipate that these proposed measures would have an adverse effect on the competitiveness of California businesses.
+The proposed code changes would apply to all businesses operating in California, regardless of whether the business is located inside or outside of the state.10 Therefore, the Statewide CASE Team does not anticipate that these proposed measures would have an adverse effect on the competitiveness of California businesses.
 Likewise, the Statewide CASE Team does not anticipate businesses located outside of California would be advantaged or disadvantaged.

-3.4.4 Increase or Decrease of Investments in the State of California

-The Statewide CASE Team analyzed national data on corporate profits and capital investment by businesses that expand a firm's capital stock (referred to as net private domestic investment, or NPDI).11 As Table 12 shows.
-Between 2015 and 2019, NPDI as a percentage of corporate profits ranged from 26 to 35 percent, and the average was 31 percent.
+3.4.4 Increase or Decrease of Investments in the State of California domestic investment, or NPDI).11 As Table 12 shows, between 2015 and 2019, NPDI as a percentage of corporate profits ranged from 26 to 35 percent, and the average was 31 percent.
 While only an approximation of the proportion of business income used for net capital investment, the Statewide CASE Team believes it provides a reasonable estimate of the proportion of proprietor income that would be reinvested by business owners into expanding their capital stock.